-Below are 14 heuristics for supporting the three basic psychological needs of autonomy, competence, and relatedness in technology design.
-The heuristics are summarised in Table 1 and described in detail (with research evidence and examples) within this section.
+Below are 15 heuristics for supporting the three basic psychological needs of autonomy, competence, and relatedness in technology design.
+The heuristics are summarized in Table 1 and described in detail (with research evidence and examples) within this section.
 Note that a strict non-maleficence ("Do no harm") approach would only seek to ensure none of these heuristics were violated.
 A beneficence approach would seek opportunities to apply them more proactively to design.
-The heuristics and strategies have been categorised according to the basic psychological need they address as expressed by three basic wellbeing supportive design principles:
+Some will apply more readily than others for a given technology or project.
+The heuristics and strategies have been categorized according to the basic psychological need they address as expressed by three basic wellbeing supportive design principles:

-- (4) Support autonomy
+- Support autonomy

-- (5) Support competence
+- Support competence

-- (6) Support relatedness
+- Support relatedness